apache/mynewt-site/docs/os/tutorials/olimex.md

 * Have a ARM-USB-TINY-H connector with JTAG interface for debugging ARM microcontrollers (comes with the ribbon cable to hook up to the board)
 * Have Internet connectivity to fetch remote Mynewt components.
 * Have a computer to build a Mynewt application and connect to the board over USB.
-* Have USB A-B type cable to connect the debugger to your computer.
+* Have a USB A-B type cable to connect the debugger to your computer.
+* Have a USB Micro-A cable to connect your computer to the board.
 * Install the Newt tool and toolchains (See [Basic Setup](/os/get_started/get_started.md)).
 * Create a project space (directory structure) and populated it with the core code repository (apache-mynewt-core) or know how to as explained in [Creating Your First Project](/os/get_started/project_create).
 * Read the Mynewt OS [Concepts](/os/get_started/vocabulary.md) section.